mominali12/Urban-Analysis-Using-Satellite-Imagery/README.md

 For this research project we have used two different datasets.
 - We have used Village Finder dataset compiled by this [paper](http://tiny.cc/7ei1rz).Which can be found [here](https://drive.google.com/drive/folders/1REaNUpaD6Dm64v1FEDop20LgJtXvorXz?usp=sharing)

-- To train our multi task learning model we had compiled a separate data set containing satellite images of different cities of pakistan.We than manually labeled them for differnet features.Dataset along with its labels can be find [here](https://drive.google.com/drive/folders/1krdvIv_RydPIDkCCNyJoFycnCDAidp-K?usp=sharing)
+- To train our multi task learning model we had compiled a separate data set containing satellite images of different cities of pakistan.We than manually labeled them for diffrent features.
+Dataset along with its labels can be find [here](https://drive.google.com/drive/folders/1krdvIv_RydPIDkCCNyJoFycnCDAidp-K?usp=sharing)

 # Models
 All the Trained models for each tasks can be found [here](https://drive.google.com/file/d/1--uh8mXfwMKAH2pL24_yw6RMAC8h-fmu/view?usp=sharing)